Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-3.md

 ## Introduction

-In the previous challenge, you successfully developed a fully functional **Contact Database application**, developed mainly with the assistance of **GitHub Copilot**, and also gained valuable insights into how AI can be seamlessly integrated into the development workflow.
+In the previous challenge, you successfully developed a fully functional **MyMvcApp CRUD Application**, developed mainly with the assistance of **GitHub Copilot**, and also gained valuable insights into how AI can be seamlessly integrated into the development workflow.

 As a software developer at **Contoso Ltd.**, a leading software development company, you are tasked with exploring innovative technologies and tools that can enhance the company's software development process and infrastructure management. **Contoso Ltd.** recognizes the potential of Infrastructure as Code (IaC) in managing and provisioning its computing resources and is particularly interested in Azure Resource Manager (ARM) templates for deploying applications to Azure.

-In this challenge, you will utilize **GitHub Copilot** to streamline the development of an **Azure Resource Manager (ARM)** template to deploy the fully functional **Contact Database application** that you developed earlier.
+In this challenge, you will utilize **GitHub Copilot** to streamline the development of an **Azure Resource Manager (ARM)** template to deploy the fully functional **MyMvcApp CRUD Application** that you developed earlier.
 ARM templates are Infrastructure as Code (IaC) files used to deploy and manage resources in Azure.
 By leveraging Copilot's code generation capabilities, you'll expedite the creation of an ARM template for deploying an application to Azure.
 In addition to this, you will also automate the build and testing processes of your code.
 You will create a GitHub Actions pipeline, with GitHub Copilot assisting in generating the necessary scripts.
 To document the knowledge and insights gained from this exercise, you will use **GitHub Copilot** to generate comprehensive and accurate documentation for this challenge.
-This documentation will serve as a guide for creating the ARM template, setting up the GitHub Actions pipeline, and deploying the fully functional **Contact Database application** to Azure.
+This documentation will serve as a guide for creating the ARM template, setting up the GitHub Actions pipeline, and deploying the fully functional **MyMvcApp CRUD Application** to Azure.

 By completing this challenge, you aim to demonstrate to Contoso Ltd. how **GitHub Copilot** can streamline the development of ARM templates, automate build and testing processes with GitHub Actions, and generate insightful documentation.
 This will further highlight the value of integrating AI into the development workflow, following the successful development of the Contact Database application in the previous challenge.